kamerlinlab/cadee/readme.md

     see also ensemble/submit.sh for an example script

 # 3: Analysis of results
-    When your data is, you can then analyse the cadee.db to generate either *csv or *html files.
+    When your data is written to cadee.db, for analysis you can either generate *csv or *html files from it.
     For *.csv:
         analyse/extract_to_csv_medium.py
         analyse/extract_to_csv_us.py